Joyeleke/frontend_practice_recreation_project/README.md

-#This is a frontend recreation project with HTML, CSS, and JS
+#This is a frontend recreation project with HTML and CSS.